masterbioinfo/projetwalker/Doc/RM.md

 Usage: hist [options] (<titration_step> | all)

 Options:
-  -h, --help            show this help message and exit -e EXPORT, --export=EXPORT
+  -h, --help            Show this help message and exit -e EXPORT, --export=EXPORT
-                        Export hist as image
+                        Export hist as PNG image

 ```
 * #### curve command <a name="curve"></a>: